zsaylors/FilmQueryProject/README.md

 ### Technologies and Topics Applied
-* **CRUD** - In this project only the read aspect of CRUD was applied.
+* **CRUD** - In this project, only the read aspect of CRUD was applied.
 I believe next week the project will be expanded to include all aspects of this CRUD principle.

 * **Java Data Base Connectivity (JDBC)** - Reading the database was accomplished by:
-1. Connecting by `DriverManager.getConnection` and `getConnection` with arguments of url, username, and password.
+1. Connecting by `DriverManager.getConnection` and `getConnection` with the arguments url, username, and password.
 2. Utilizing `Class.forName` to ensure driver class is loaded.
-3. Closing connections when finished using them.
+3. Closing connections when they are no longer used.

-* **Maven** - A XML configuration file was created, and dependencies were added the library `mysql-connector-java` with its respective groupId, artifactId, and version tags.
+* **Maven** - A XML configuration file was created, and with dependencies, added the library `mysql-connector-java` with its respective groupId, artifactId, and version tag.

-* **SQL Queries**
-PreparedStatements objects were created.
-Then a `ResultSet` object was created with `.executeQuery`.
-The `ResultSet` could then retrieve rows of data.
+* **SQL Queries** - PreparedStatements objects were created.
+Then, a `ResultSet` object was created with `executeQuery`.
+The `ResultSet` was then able to retrieve a row of data during each iteration of a `while loop`.

-* **SQL Injection**
-To prevent SQL injection, PreparedStatements were used with bind variables `?` instead of using regular statements that concatenate runtime data.
+* **SQL Injection** - To prevent SQL injection, PreparedStatements were used with bind variables `?` instead of using regular statements that concatenate runtime data.
 Using the prepared statement also prevents the query from having to parse, compile, and execute each time, making the program more efficient.

-* **Join, Where, and Like**
-Film categories, actors, and languages were in their own tables.
-Sometimes, a single `JOIN` was used and a `ON` statement added to compare two columns.
+* **Join, Where, and Like** - Film categories, actors, and languages were in their own tables.
+Sometimes, a single `JOIN` was used and an `ON` statement added to compare two columns.
 Other times, there was an association table, and two `JOIN` and `ON` statements had to be added in order to compare columns.

 The `WHERE` clause was used to filter predicates.
 For example it was used to find film's id and return data for the given id, as seen below.
 ```actors = new ArrayList<>();